javawork/Collo/README.md

    <b>set_query_param</b> : “set parameters if you need for ‘set_query’.”
 }
 </code></pre>

+For more infomation for setting repositories and jobs, please refer to [this link](SETTING.md)

 ## Run - [ collo.js ]
 You need “Node.js” to run “collo”.
 Run as belows.